cloudfoundry/cf-deployment/gcp-deployment-guide.md

 - Total SSD disk reserved: 2048

-To deploy a BOSH director on GCP with `bbl`, you'll need to provide certain information, either as an environment variable or as a flag argument to `bbl up`:
+To deploy a BOSH director on GCP with `bbl`, you'll need to provide certain information. as an environment variable or as a flagged argument to `bbl up`:
 - `BBL_IAAS` or `--iaas=gcp`:
 set this to `gcp`
 - `BBL_GCP_PROJECT_ID` or `--gcp-project-id`: